JINS 375: Weird Science

-This course is about beliefs which may be popular, but which tend to be rejected in mainstream scientific circles.
-We will talking about some scientific questions raised, but we will also keep an eye on what our explorations might tell us about the nature of science.
+This course is about beliefs that may be popular, but that tend to be rejected in mainstream scientific circles.
+We will be talking about some scientific questions raised, but we will also keep an eye on what our explorations might tell us about the nature of science.

 You need to read the Syllabus carefully.
 There are some points I want to especially emphasize, however: